valtech-sd/ts-docker-starter/README.md

 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg)](https://github.com/ellerbrock/typescript-badges/)

 This repository is an application template using Docker with Alpine Linux, Node LTS, and Typescript.
-It starts and exposes a web server on port 5000 that returns a *hello world* page for all requests.
+It starts and exposes a web server on port `5000` that returns a *hello world* HTML page for all requests.

 ## Installation

+1. [Install Docker](https://www.docker.com/products/docker-desktop), if you have not already done so.
-1. Clone this repository.
+2. Clone or download this repository.
+3. Before running the container for the first time, you may need to build its image locally with `docker build .` from the root of this repository.
-2. Install the node modules with `npm i`.  *(Docker currently pulls in the whole local repository folder as a mounted volume; this practice might change in the future for deploying to servers.)*
+4. Install the node modules with `npm i`.  *(Docker currently pulls in the whole local repository folder as a mounted volume; this practice might change in the future for deploying to servers.)*
-3. Start Docker with `docker-compose run --rm --service-ports node`
+5. Start Docker with `docker-compose run --rm --service-ports node`

      - `--rm` removes the container after it runs, to clean up
      - `--service-ports` makes sure that the port-forwarding works ([it does not forward by default](https://docs.docker.com/compose/reference/run/))